Mark Antony: Fulvia's civil war

 Following the defeat of Brutus and Cassius, while Antony was stationed in the East, Octavian had authority over the West.
 Octavian's chief responsibility was distributing land to tens of thousands of Caesar's veterans who had fought for the Triumvirate.
-Additionally, tens of thousands of veterans who had fought for the Republican cause in the war also required land grants.
+Tens of thousands of veterans who had fought for the Republican cause in the war also required land grants.
 This was necessary to ensure they would not support a political opponent of the triumvirate.
 However, the triumvirs did not possess sufficient state-controlled land to allot to the veterans.
 This left Octavian with two options: alienating many Roman citizens by confiscating their land, or alienating many Roman soldiers who might back a military rebellion against the triumvirate's rule.
 Octavian chose the former.
 As many as eighteen Roman towns through Italy were affected by the confiscations of 41 BC, with entire populations driven out.

 Led by Fulvia, the wife of Antony, the senators grew hostile towards Octavian over the issue of the land confiscations.
 According to the ancient historian Cassius Dio, Fulvia was the most powerful woman in Rome at the time.
 According to Dio, while Publius Servilius Vatia and Lucius Antonius were the consuls for the year 41 BC, real power was vested in Fulvia.
 As the mother-in-law of Octavian and the wife of Antony, no action was taken by the senate without her support.
 Fearing Octavian's land grants would cause the loyalty of the Caesarian veterans to shift away from Antony, Fulvia traveled constantly with her children to the new veteran settlements in order to remind the veterans of their debt to Antony.
 Fulvia also attempted to delay the land settlements until Antony returned to Rome, so that he could share credit for the settlements.
 With the help of Antony's brother, the consul of 41 BC Lucius Antonius, Fulvia encouraged the senate to oppose Octavian's land policies.

 Map of the Roman Republic in 39 BC after the Treaty of Brundisium and the Treaty of Misenum: